elasticio/api-docs/source/includes/_users.md

 ### Not deleted immediately

-These data objects are deleted automatically (e.g. due to expiration), hence won't be deleted right after User deletion:
+These data objects are deleted automatically (e.g. due to expiration), so they won't be deleted right after User deletion:

-* Flows activity records (which used in order to show runlog)
+* Flows activity records (used in order to show runlog)
 * Logs of flow execution and repo build
 * Invitations to the Team, Contract and Workspace
 * Notifications